 Study with us

-- Mechanical Engineering course is Ranked No 1 in Scotland and in the UK top 10 (Complete University Guide 2020)
+- Mechanical Engineering course is in the UK top 10 (Complete University Guide 2021)

 - gain access to industry scholarships

 - become part of a department that is targeted annually for graduate recruitment by more than 60 companies, enhancing your career prospects